jagsta/lightwaveproxy/README.md

 It will look for a config file named domoticz_subscriber.json in /usr/local/etc and load those values if the file exists, otherwise the default values can be overridden with the following command line arguments:

+status messages published by the script will be published at qos level 2 to ensure delivery and avoid duplicate messages to clients, if your client supports qos levels

 --user=username

 --pass=password